-Saturday morning in Pixley Beestaff left one man injured, the Tulare County Sheriff's Office said.
+Saturday morning in Pixley That person was taken by left one man injured, the Tuambulance to Community lare County Sheriff's Office Regional Medical Center in said.
+Fresno.

-The man was taken to a lo-cal hospital with a single gunshot wound to the lower abdomen, and his condition is Police arrested a woman unknown.
+The man was taken to a lo-cal hospital with a single gunshot wound to the lower abdomen, and his condition is unknown.

-An investigation indicated early Sunday morning after that an occupant in a white they say she ran a red light in car fired a single shot at the and man while he was standing in the front yard of a home on the 400 block of West Bradcollided with a bury Avenue.
-Anyone with information uring the two on the shooting is asked to call the Tulare County Sheriff's Department dispatch line at (559) 733-6218 or the anonymous tip line at (559) 725-4194
+An investigation indicated that an occupant in a white car fired a single shot at the man while he was standing in the front yard of a home on the 400 block of West Bradbury Avenue.

+Anyone with information

+on the shooting is asked to call the Tulare County Sheriff's Department dispatch line at (559) 733-6218 or the anonymous tip line at (559)